typhonjs-fvtt-lib/types-fvtt-shim/README.md

 # types-fvtt-shim
-DO NOT USE / INSTALL / Foundry VTT v13+
+DO NOT USE / INSTALL / Foundry VTT v13+ / Last Update: 8/11/25

 Several useful TypeScript type guards are available for the Foundry document model:
 - `#runtime/types/fvtt-shim/guard`